Dune Thomas

 ASU Peer Review Tool & Boilerplate

-Architecture, coding, and UI / UX.
+Architecture, front-to-back coding, and UI / UX.

 I built version 1 of this application was for Smart Sparrow's client, ASU.
 With proper consent, after Smart Sparrow was acquired, I initially contracted with ASU to build a second version of the tool that could connect and exchange data with an LMS (Learning Management System).
 Early on, I learned of ASU’s desire to create several such apps.
 I thus proposed building out a boilerplate application instead of all 3 of the planned off-shoot apps.